purvik6062/xcan-modules/README.md

-# CodeQuest - Interactive Coding Challenge Platform
+# ArbDevQuest - Interactive Coding Challenge Platform

-CodeQuest is a web-based platform for learning and improving coding skills through interactive challenges.
-Similar to platforms like CryptoZombies and Agora, CodeQuest provides a gamified learning experience with an in-browser IDE, challenge management system, and user progress tracking.
+ArbDevQuest is a web-based platform for learning and improving coding skills through interactive challenges.
+Similar to platforms like CryptoZombies and Agora, ArbDevQuest provides a gamified learning experience with an in-browser IDE, challenge management system, and user progress tracking.

 ## Features